This blog may contain affiliate links. Read our disclosure policy for more info.

 Only 18 kilometers from San Juan del Sur is one of Nicaragua’s most amazing wildlife reserves.
 La Flor Beach is where thousands of Olive Ridley turtles come to lay their eggs.
 This reserve is set up to protect these baby turtles and give them the best chance at survival!

 From San Juan del Sur, you can easily visit La Flor Beach, and if you’re lucky, see baby turtles hatch and make their journey towards the ocean.
 If you’ve never seen this happen before, this is a must-do while you’re in San Juan del Sur.

 Turtle nesting season is from July to January with the best months being October and November.
 The reserve costs $200 Cordoba per person to visit.
 You can get there by a local bus or in a taxi.
 There is also some accommodation available at Playa El Coco, which is right next to the wildlife refuge and within walking distance.

 The best time to seethe baby turtles is in the late afternoon or evening.
 The time does change depending on the time of year, so it’s best to ask your hotel for this information before you arrange visiting.

 15. Learn Spanish

-San Juan del Sur is one of the most popular towns in all of Central America for learning Spanish.
+San Juan del Sur is one of the most popular places in all of Central America for learning Spanish.
 With so many fun activities in town, amazing restaurants, beautiful beaches, and a community of expats, it is the perfect place to settle for a little while and have a crash course in Spanish.

 Knowing even a small amount of basic Spanish will make traveling Nicaragua, and Latin America in general, much easier – trust me on this one!